sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - What CD mean to you?
    - deployment to production is business decision not Eng decision
-   - ??dep to prod is risky, user segregation??
+   - ??depployment to prod is risky, user segregation??
-   - github example, users, cost vs risk, regulartory constraint
+   - ??github example, users, cost vs risk, regulartory constraint

 - Use instructor slide to talk about pipeline